 Volunteering at a California CareForce clinic is an experience like none other.
 It will be a full, busy day, but fun and rewarding!
 We aim to provide our clinic volunteers with the best experience possible.
 All California CareForce clinics are volunteer-led; we couldn't provide these critical dental, vision and medical services without you!

 Please review the following important information about what to expect at a California CareForce clinic.

-Our clinics typically open in the early morning hours (around 6 AM) and close in the late afternoon or early evening hours (around 5 PM).
+Our clinics typically open at 7:00 am and close in the late afternoon or early evening hours (around 5 PM).
 The schedules for each section of the clinic vary based on the skills, qualifications, and experience of the volunteers in those sections.
 If you can only volunteer for part of the day (a half day or less), please let us know so we can plan accordingly.
 Please remember to review the times you're expected to arrive for your specific section of the clinic too.

 Medical Volunteers: We are in need of Medical Doctors, Doctors of Osteopathic Medicine, Nurse Practitioners, Registered Nurses, Licensed Vocational Nurses, Nutritionists, EMTs, Chiropractors, and Acupuncturists.
 The medical section provides screenings, general health checks, health education and diabetes counseling, and other basic services.
 They also help stabilize patients so that they can undergo their dental or vision procedures.